 The federal government's Canada Child Tax Benefit (CCTB) provides monthly, tax-free benefits to low- and moderate-income families with children.
 There is a basic benefit, plus the National Child Benefit Supplement (NCBS), which is paid to low-income families.
 The NCBS varies according to the number of children in a family.
-For the period July 2009 to June 2010, the maximum combined monthly benefit for a low-income family with one child is \$284.66, or just over \$3,400 per year.
+For the period July 2011 to June 2012, the maximum combined monthly benefit for a low-income family with one child is \$290.41, or nearly \$3,500 per year.

-In the case of children in care.
-CASs receive an equivalent benefit, known as the Children's Special Allowance (CSA).
+In the case of children in care, CASs receive an equivalent benefit, known as the Children's Special Allowance (CSA).
 The federal government transfers the benefit to the CAS, which uses it for the care and maintenance of each child in its care.
-For the period July 2009 to June 2010 the monthly CSA is flat rate of \$284.66 per child.
+For the period July 2011 to June 2012 the monthly CSA is flat rate of \$290.41 per child.